Solving Non-linear Least Squares

 CGNR

-For general sparse problems, if the problem is too large for CHOLMOD or a sparse linear algebra library is not linked into Ceres, another option is the CGNR solver.
-This solver uses the Conjugate Gradients solver on the normal equations, but without forming the normal equations explicitly.
+For general sparse problems, if the problem is too large for sparse Cholesky factorization or a sparse linear algebra library is not linked into Ceres, another option is the CGNR solver.
+This solver uses the Conjugate Gradients <https://en.wikipedia.org/wiki/Conjugate_gradient_method>_ method on the normal equations, but without forming the normal equations explicitly.
 It exploits the relation

 \[H x = J^\top J x = J^\top(J x)\]

 The convergence of Conjugate Gradients depends on the conditioner number \(\kappa(H)\).
-Usually \(H\) is poorly conditioned and a Preconditioner must be used to get reasonable performance.
-Currently only the JACOBI preconditioner is available for use with CGNR.
-It uses the block diagonal of \(H\) to precondition the normal equations.
+Usually \(H\) is quite poorly conditioned and a Preconditioner must be used to get reasonable performance.
+See section on Preconditioners for more details.

 DENSE_SCHUR & SPARSE_SCHUR

-While it is possible to use SPARSE_NORMAL_CHOLESKY to solve bundle adjustment problems, bundle adjustment problem have a special structure, and a more efficient scheme for solving (8) can be constructed.
+While it is possible to use SPARSE_NORMAL_CHOLESKY to solve bundle adjustment problems, they have a special sparsity structure that can be exploited to solve the normal equations more efficiently.

-A key characteristic of the bundle adjustment problem is that there is no term \(f_{i}\) that includes two or more point blocks.
+The key property of bundle adjustment problems which we will exploit is the fact that no term \(f_{i}\) in (1) includes two or more point blocks at the same time.
 This in turn implies that the matrix \(H\) is of the form

 and apply Gaussian elimination to it.
 As we noted above, \(C\) is a block diagonal matrix, with small diagonal blocks of size \(s\times s\).
 Thus, calculating the inverse of \(C\) by inverting each of these blocks is cheap.
 This allows us to eliminate \(\Delta z\) by observing that \(\Delta z = C^{-1}(w - E^\top \Delta y)\), giving us